 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement.
 Likewise, there are no required infrastructure changes and no dependency on SAML, OAuth, OpenID Connect or any other authentication standard inside the app.
-Users merely upload mobile apps, select the Azure AD Application Proxy service and click “Fuse My App.”
+Users merely upload mobile apps, select the Azure AD Application Proxy service and click “Build My App.”
 The Appdome technology adds Azure AD Application proxy access and relevant standards, frameworks and more to the app automatically, with no manual development work at all.

 Using Appdome, mobile apps will access their web application through Microsoft Azure AD Application proxy as if Azure AD Application Proxy access was natively coded to the app.
-Appdome for Azure AD Application Proxy is compatible with mobile apps built in any development environment including Native Android and iOS apps, hybrid apps and non-native apps built in Xamarin, Cordova, and React Native, Ionic and more.
+Appdome for Azure AD Application Proxy is compatible with mobile apps built in any development environment including Native Android and iOS apps, hybrid apps and non-native apps built-in Xamarin, Cordova, and React Native, Ionic and more.
 This streamlines implementations, cuts development work, and ensures a guaranteed and consistent integration of Azure AD Application Proxy access to any mobile app.

-The following diagram illustrates the Single-Sign-On flow within the app when accessing a web application through Azure Application Proxy:
+The following diagram illustrates the Single-Sign-On flow within the app when accessing a web application through the Azure Application Proxy: